Roy-lab/clade-specific_gene_sets/Rule-based/README.md

  - Parsed information of newick_tree.txt file with regarding to the target_node that user input

 ### Result file 2: matrix.txt (tab delimited)
- - Filtered list of OGs from value_matrix.txt
+ - Filtered list of OGs from value_matrix.txt based on criteria that user input